moebiussurfing/ofxSurfingMoods/README.md

 ## What we will do with that Target index evolution?
 We will get this index changes using **callbacks** in our **ofApp**, to **apply the States to our Scene**,
-linking them to change some *Parameters/States/Scenes/Preset Selections/Colors/Triggering Video/Sounds...etc*
+linking them to change some kind of:
+*Parameters / States / Scenes / Preset Selections / Colors / Triggering Video / Sounds ...etc*

 ## There's some clock inside?
 Yes.
 There is an internal **BPM Clock** and customizable timers and counters to configure the global speeds or how much time we want to stay or walking around into the *MOOD STATES*.